ajulik1997/i14_laser/README.md

 udevadm control --reload && udevadm trigger
 ```

 `modprobe` adds an `ftdi_sio` module into the Linux kernel.
 Using `echo`, we then insert the Vendor ID (`0d4d` - registered by Coherent) and the Product ID (`003d` - specific to this laser model) into a file newly created by `modprobe`.
 This allows the kernel to associate a device that identifies itself using that VID/PID combination (our laser) with the relevant FTDI driver.
-Finally, for a change to be detected by the kernel, the USB device needs to unplugged (if it is plugged in), and replugged.
-If physical access to the device is not available as expected, `udevadm` is used to reload the udev rules and trigger a USB replug event.
+Finally, for a change to be detected by the kernel, the USB device needs to unplugged (if it is plugged in), and re-plugged.
+If physical access to the device is not available as expected, `udevadm` is used to reload the udev rules and trigger a USB plug-in event.

 This script needs to be executed with superuser privileges after every reboot: